A7med31fimo/A7med31fimo/README.md

 ---

 ## 🧠 About Me
-I'm a Computer Science graduate passionate about **backend development, databases, and software architecture**.
+I'm a Computer Science graduate passionate about **Problem Solving ,backend development, databases, Moblie App and software architecture**.
-I enjoy building scalable systems using **Laravel** and **MySQL**, learning continuously, and solving real-world problems with clean, efficient code.

 > “No amount of knowledge is enough — always keep learning and improving.” 🚀

 ---